Explicit Coleman integration for curves: Examples

 We have $W^0 = I$, which means that $b^0 = [1,y,y^2]$ is an integral basis for the function field of $X$ over $\QQ[x]$.
 Moreover, we have

 so that $b^{\infty}=[1,y/x^2,-y/x+y^2/x^3]$ is an integral basis for the function field of $X$ over $\QQ[1/x]$.

-We consider the following points on $X$ : $P_1 = (0,0), P_2 = (0,1), P_3 = (-3,4), P_4 = (-1,0), P_5 = (-1,1)$, as well as three very infinite points: $P_6$ with $b^{\infty}$-values $[1,0,1]$ $P_7$ with $b^{\infty}$-values $[1,1,1]$ and $P_8$ with $b^{\infty}$-values $[1,0,0]$.
+We consider the following points on $X$ : $P_1 = (0,0), P_2 = (0,1), P_3 = (-3,4), P_4 = (-1,0), P_5 = (-1,1)$, as well as three very infinite points: $P_6$ with $b^{\infty}$-values $[1,0,1]$, $P_7$ with $b^{\infty}$-values $[1,1,1]$, and $P_8$ with $b^{\infty}$-values $[1,0,0]$.

 In \cite[Prop.
-12.17]{bruin-poonen-stoll}, the authors compute $X(\QQ)$ by using the fact that $[(P_3)-(P_2)]$ is of infinite order in $J(\QQ)$ and running a 3-adic Chabauty-Coleman argument.
+12.17]{bruin-poonen-stoll}, the authors compute $X(\QQ)$ by using the fact that $[(P_3)-(P_2)]$ is of infinite order in $J(\QQ)$ and running a 3-adic Chabauty--Coleman argument.
 In particular, by computing $3$-adic tiny integrals between $P_2$ and $P_3$, they produce a two-dimensional subspace of regular $1$-forms annihilating rational points on $X$ and use the Coleman integrals of these differentials to show that these eight points are all of the rational points on $X$.

 Here we show how to produce a basis for the two-dimensional space of annihilating $1$-forms without immediately appealing to tiny integrals.
 While it is desirable to use tiny integrals whenever possible, some curves do not readily admit points of infinite order in $J(\QQ)$ that are given as small integral combinations of known rational points that allow a tiny integral computation.
-Consequently, in such a scenario, some arithmetic in the Jacobian (working in the kernel of reduction) would be needed to reduce the necessary Coleman integral computation to a tiny integral computation.
+Consequently, in such a scenario, some arithmetic in the Jacobian would be needed to reduce the necessary Coleman integral computation to a tiny integral computation, as discussed in Section \ref{subsec:comparison}.
 The computation below shows how one might bypass the Jacobian arithmetic by using Coleman integrals that are not necessarily tiny integrals.

 We have $r = x(x+1)(x^8 + 7x^7 + 21x^6 + 31x^5 + 3x^4 - 51x^3 - 69x^2 - 23x + 4)$.
 Taking $p = 3$ makes all eight points various types of bad:

 We compute the $3$-adic Coleman integrals on a basis of $\Hrig^1(X \otimes \QQ_p)$, in particular, the regular $1$-forms are given by